department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-help">What if I need help with my claim?</button>
 <div id="questions-apply-help" class="usa-accordion-content">

 You can work with an accredited Veterans Service Officer (VSO).
-We trust these professionals because they're trained and certified in the VA claims and appeals process.
+We trust these professionals because they’re trained and certified in the VA claims and appeals process.
 A VSO can answer your questions or even file your claim for you.<br>
 [Get help filing your claim](/disability-benefits/apply/help/).

 </div>